alifar76/TFMicrobiome/README.md

 Result
 ------

-Using a [simple softmax regression model](https://www.tensorflow.org/versions/r0.9/tutorials/mnist/beginners/index.html), we are getting an accuracy of 0.909.
+Using a [simple softmax regression model](https://www.tensorflow.org/versions/r0.9/tutorials/mnist/beginners/index.html), the accuracy is 0.909.

-Using a [convolutional neural network](https://www.tensorflow.org/versions/r0.8/tutorials/mnist/pros/index.html), we are getting an accuracy of 0.772.
+Using a [convolutional neural network](https://www.tensorflow.org/versions/r0.8/tutorials/mnist/pros/index.html), the accuracy is 0.772.

 Other models will be implemented soon.